Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: Case Study

 \subsubsection{Value of Contextual Information}

-To facilitate a closer examination of the performance of these SAA-based models, Figure \ref{fig:saa_sample_size} shows the impact of varying sample sizes.
-On the one hand, larger sample sizes should provide a more accurate approximation of the expected value in Problem (\ref{eq: CSOFP}), assuming the delivery deviation distributions are well-estimated.
+To facilitate a closer examination of the performance of the SAA-based models, Figure \ref{fig:saa_sample_size} shows the impact of varying sample sizes ($N_1$).
+On the one hand, larger sample sizes should provide a more accurate approximation of the expected value in Problem (\ref{eq: CSOFP}), assuming the delivery deviation distributions were well-estimated.
 On the other hand, it is important to maintain a reasonably small sample size to ensure computational efficiency.
 For both C-SAA methods, the effect of increasing sample sizes is obvious.
-The objective values are reduced from 0.86 to 0.82 for C-SAA-CLF and 0.87 to 0.84 for C-SAA-QR on average, indicating their increasing alignment with the true risk-neutral objective function.
+The average objectives are reduced from 0.85 to 0.82 for C-SAA-CLF and 0.88 to 0.84 for C-SAA-QRF, indicating their increasing alignment with the true risk-neutral objective function.
 This improvement is particularly evident in their enhanced effectiveness at avoiding cumulative lateness, defined to be the total number of late delivery days across all units in the orders.
-The cumulative lateness decreases by 21\% for C-SAA-CLF and by 18\% for C-SAA-QR.
+The cumulative lateness decreases by 14\% for C-SAA-CLF and by 12\% for C-SAA-QRF.

-In contrast, Empirical-SAA struggles to improve its performance in both the realized objective value and the cumulative lateness as the sample sizes grows beyond 10.
-This can be attributed to the fact that purely using the empirical distribution is not sufficient to capture the varying delivery deviation distributions that may be dependent upon contextual information unique upon each order.
+In contrast, both Empirical-SAA and C-Empirical-SAA struggles to improve there performance in both the average realized objective value and the cumulative lateness as the sample size grows.
+This is because relying solely on the empirical distribution fails to capture the variability in delivery deviation distributions, which may depend on contextual information specific to each order.
 A biased distributional forecasts thus guide the model wrongly to create solutions with inferior quality.
-Based on these observations, both conditional distributional forecasting methods proposed in the paper are successfully in this application, demonstrating a stronger performance compared to using empirical distribution for delivery deviation forecasting.
+Based on these observations, both contextual distributional forecasting methods proposed in the paper are successful in this application, demonstrating a stronger performance compared to using empirical distribution for delivery deviation forecasting.
 In summary, the value of contextual information is particularly important in order fulfillment decision-making, where the uncertainty of delivery deviation can vary drastically across different states of the environment.